-3. Which of the following statements about price ceilings is TRUE?
+- 3. Which of the following statements about price ceilings is TRUE?
 (Assume the price ceiling is set below the unregulated equilibrium price.)

-a) Price ceilings make sellers worse off.
+- a) Price ceilings make sellers worse off.

-b) Price ceilings make buyers better off.
+- b) Price ceilings make buyers better off.

+- c) Both a) and b) are true.

-d) Neither a) nor b is true).
+- d) Neither a) nor b is true).

-4. Which of the following statements about minimum wages is true?
+- 4. Which of the following statements about minimum wages is true?

-a) Minimum wage laws may make some workers better off and others worse off.
+- a) Minimum wage laws may make some workers better off and others worse off.

-b) Minimum wage laws make employers worse off.
+- b) Minimum wage laws make employers worse off.

+- c) Both a) and b) are true.

-d) None of the above are true.
+- d) None of the above are true.

-5. Consider diagram below, which illustrates the market for low-skilled labour.
+- 5. Consider diagram below, which illustrates the market for low-skilled labour.